Asking the Right Questions: Improving Reasoning with Generated Stepping Stones: Experiments

 \subsection{Transferability of Good Stepping Stones}

 After identifying the good stepping stones, the next question is whether the benefit from the good stones transfers and generalizes across different solvers.

 \textbf{Setup}: The core idea for evaluating the transferability of good stepping stones is to take a set of \textit{best stones} selected by one solver (\emph{reference solver}) and evaluate them using a new solver (\emph{target solver}).
 Then we compare the resulting score against ARQ using the best stones selected by the \emph{target solver} itself.
 Specifically, we use the same datasets as in the previous section and use the stepping stones generated by \emph{ARQ high} as the candidate pool.
 The reference solvers are the same ones used in the previous experiments, i.e., GPT-120B low for AIME 2024 and AIME 2025, and GPT-120B high for BeyondAIME.
-For the new target solvers, we use GPT-20B, a smaller model, with low, medium, and high reasoning efforts.
+For the new target solvers, we use GPT-20B, a smaller model, with low and high reasoning efforts for AIME and BeyondAIME respectively.
+We also consider a Qwen3-4B (thinking) solver on AIME to evaluate transferability between solvers of different families.
 We use 20 rollouts per stone to score each stepping stone.
 When evaluating the stones selected by the target solvers themselves, we also perform the previously mentioned procedure to avoid bias, i.e., we use separate sets of rollouts for stone selection and evaluation.

 \textbf{Results}: \cref{fig:transfer-results} shows the results.
 First, it is worth noting that the new solvers have noticeably different strengths from the reference solver in the previous experiment.
 For example, on the AIME 2024 and AIME 2025 datasets, the new \emph{GPT-20B low} solver is 21\% worse than the reference solver on average, while the \emph{GPT-20B medium} solver is 27\% better.
 However, running ARQ with the best stepping stones improves the performance of all, reinforcing the observation that good stepping stones are helpful.
 Regarding the transferability of good stepping stones, the performance of ARQ using the stones selected by the reference solvers is on par with that using the stones selected by the target solvers shown on the x-axis.
-This shows that good stepping stones are generally useful across solvers of different reasoning and problem-solving capacity, at least within a given family of models.
+This shows that good stepping stones are generally useful across solvers of different reasoning and problem-solving capacity.
 They improve performance not because they overfit to some specific biases of a particular solver but rather because they are genuinely useful questions to ask and solve first.